Making a statue of St. Catherine of Alexandria

 The sharing of images between artist and client is essential for understanding what each has in mind - it helps to keep the project on track and reach the final vision.

 Reverend Hall wanted to include a dove, as well as a wheel to the statue.
 According to legend

-Saint Catherine was imprisioned and starved for twelve days by the Emperor, for having tried to convert him.
+Saint Catherine was imprisoned and starved for twelve days by the Emperor, for having tried to convert him.
 During this time, a dove visited Catherine and fed her bread .
 The dove symbolises the Holy Spirit administering the Eucharistic bread to sustain her during her trial.
-Once the sketches had been finalised and approved, I could begin to plan the construction of the figure, and how each part would be cast.
+Constructing the figure Once the sketches had been finalised and approved, I could begin to plan the construction of the figure, and how each part would be cast.
 A practical consideration was the area where the finished statue was to be installed.
 The volume of the garments on the sketch, had to be reduced to fit the plinth accordingly.
 With all these practicalities accounted for, the position of the internal armature can be determined.
 From this point forward, no further changes can be made to the figure, except perhaps for minor details.